bmuschko/getting-started-with-bazel/exercises/05-java-external-dependency/solution/solution.md

 )
 ```

-In the `config` package, reference the artifact as a runtime dependency.
+In the `src/main/java/com/bmuschko/app/config/BUILD` file, reference the artifact as a runtime dependency.

 ```
 java_library(